Wyntuition/jekyll-now/todo/work-project.md

 #TODAY-USCIS###
+    -READ below
+    -ref dc build to docker builds with -e, maybe proxy vars can get to dockerfile

+    -dbl check nonprod db; run tests local see failures
     - proxy in keystore? how lobster getting it?
 Getting into compose ok or use docjer?
 HGARDCORD?
     - ...hitting nonprod in compose right?
 Don't create db container in main
+    - concurrent build in branch
+    - notify of new compose -f dev

+    - sequel slow
+    - using hangs

     - plugins.txt enabled
     - test the seed update for scm changes